 It’s a given that the above business risks are amplified when third parties are involved.
 Your own reputational, operational, financial, security and compliance risks are extended to include the other party’s procedures and practices – which are outside of your control.
 And with the majority of most value chains today being outsourced to subcontractors and vendors, it’s understandable that most businesses insist on thorough research and vetting of potential third-party partners before committing to a business relationship.

 That’s why companies also have an ethical and legal responsibility to conduct background checks on potential employees.
-Like BSP’s new hiring guidelines, background checks are meant to ensure adequate intelligence has been gathered in order to minimise business risks and avoid the hefty costs of a bad hire.
+Like BSP’s new hiring guidelines, background checks are meant to ensure adequate intelligence has been gathered in order to manage business risks and avoid the hefty costs of a bad hire.

 Understandably, most businesses simply don’t have the time, know-how, and manpower to dedicate to thorough intelligence gathering.
 There’s also the grey area of privacy laws to consider – how much is a company allowed to dig into their potential hires or partners?
 In such cases, trusting a specialist and market leader like RMI to do the legwork for you can be the most cost-effective solution.
 Contact us to learn more about our intelligence solutions